DSC-UIET/Hacktoberfest/README.md

 ## Machine Learning
 ### NLP
-*Students can implement or can show implementation details via slides and Make PR to this Repo only*
+*Students can implement or can show implementation details via slides and Make PR to this Repo only*, <a href="https://github.com/DSC-UIET/Hacktoberfest/blob/master/Attention%20is%20all%20you%20need.pdf"> Example Format of Slides </a>

 - Sentiment Analysis of Twitter Messages Using Word2Vec (<a href="http://csis.pace.edu/~ctappert/srd2017/2016fallproj/d4t07.pdf"> Paper </a>)
 - When does a Compliment become Sexist?
 Analysis and Classification of,Ambivalent Sexism using Twitter Data (<a href="https://www.aclweb.org/anthology/W17-2902.pdf">Paper</a>)